 Canada’s winter can be extremely cold and harsh.
 Its winter can begin from as early as November and run as late as April or even May.
 Moreover, when compared with certain English speaking countries like Australia, New Zealand, and South Africa, Canada’s climate seems very unappealing.
 As brutal as the Canadian climate can be, students can overcome this by meeting up with friends and generally keeping themselves occupied with various activities.
 Students can also arrange to come to Canada in the spring-to-summer months when the weather is more hospitable, since most language schools are open all year round.
 Many students from warmer countries often say that they mentally prepared to come to Canada by rationalising that this may be the only time they will visit a country with different seasons.
 It’s therefore the perfect time to take full advantage of the cold weather by going skiing, skating, and even building a snowman!

 Another common stereotype of Canada is that of the people in general.
 They all watch hockey, aren’t always very warm or friendly, eat lots of donuts, and say ‘Eh?’ at the end of each statement.
 This has made for some hilarious comedy routines and jokes that even Canadians themselves laugh about.
 But it’s hardly universal.
 Canadians are very friendly, eat healthily, enjoy nature, like adventure-type activities like hiking and rafting, and most of all, are very receptive to people coming to Canada from another part of the world.
 The key is that if students come to study in Canada, they simply have to make an effort to meet others.

 The Language Gallery is proud to have a school based right in Toronto, Canada.
-It offers core General and Business English classes, Exam Preparation programmes, and a host of Electives, including one specifically on Canadian Culture.
+It offers general English and English for work classes, Exam Preparation programmes, and a host of Electives, including one specifically on Canadian Culture.